Essen/Mülheim Airport

 Essen/Mülheim Airport (IATA: ESS, ICAO: EDLE), is a minor unscheduled airport located 6 km south-west of Essen and 3 km south-east of Mülheim, North Rhine-Westphalia.
-It serves the western Rhine-Ruhr area, the largest urban agglomeration in Germany.
+It serves the western Rhine-Ruhr metropolitan region, the largest urban agglomeration in Germany.

 Airlines and destinations

-There are no scheduled flights to or from the airport, it is mainly used for general aviation and business charters.
+There are no scheduled flights to or from the airport, it is mainly used for flight training, general aviation and business charters.
 The nearest passenger airports are Düsseldorf Airport and Dortmund Airport.
+Essen/Mülheim is home to blimps used for aerial advertising.